leia-project/viewer/src/lib/components/map-cesium/MapToolFlooding/MapToolSeriousGame/module/game-elements/api/README.md

 ## Routing

-The edges and derived graph are imported into the Serious Game front-end using PGRest.
+The edges and derived graph are imported into the Serious Game front-end dynamically using PGRest.